yungando/zen-auto-expand-sidebar/README.md

 # How to install

 - Get CosmoCreeper's [Sine](https://github.com/CosmoCreeper/Sine)
-- Open sine in the configurations menu and paste the Url of this page to install.
+- Open sine in the configurations menu and paste the Url of this page to install
+- IMPORTANT: Close and Reopen zen for the mod to properly apply

 ## Options